SAP-archive/teched2021-DAT163/exercises/ex1/README.md

 2. Enter 'Default' for Tenant Name and click 'Proceed'
 <br>![](/exercises/ex1/images/Ex01_Part01_02.png)

-3.Enter the Username that was assigned to you (e.g. 'TA#'), for Tenant Name
+3. Enter the Username that was assigned to you (e.g. 'TA#'), for Tenant Name
 Note: where # is the number assigned to you
 Enter the Password that was assigned to you, for your Password Click 'Sign In'